EmpPowiUDE/NovalandGuide/docs/source/Heroku.rst

 Sentry
 ==========================
-Sentry is an error tracking and monitoring software that helps developers identify and resolve issues in their applications.
-Sentry integrates with various platforms, including Heroku, to provide real-time alerts, stack traces, and error details to developers, enabling them to quickly fix bugs and improve the performance of their applications.
-By integrating Sentry with Heroku, developers can receive notifications about errors and performance issues that occur within their Heroku-hosted applications, allowing them to resolve issues before they affect users.
+By integrating Sentry with Heroku, you can receive notifications about any errors or performance issues that occur within your Heroku-hosted applications.
+This way, you can resolve any issues before they affect your users, ensuring that your applications run smoothly and efficiently.

 What features does Sentry offer on Heroku?